rerun-io/python-example-huggingface/README.md

 * `nateraw/kitti`
 * `sayakpaul/nyu_depth_v2`

-## Deploying to HuggingFace
+## Deploying to Hugging Face

-HuggingFace space runs off of the head `main` branch pushed to: https://huggingface.co/spaces/rerun/preview_dataset/tree/main
+Hugging Face space runs off of the head `main` branch pushed to: https://huggingface.co/spaces/rerun/preview_dataset/tree/main

-To update this from the rerun repository, add the HuggingFace repository as an additional remote, and then push to it.
+To update this from the rerun repository, add the Hugging Face repository as an additional remote, and then push to it.
 ```sh
 git remote add huggingface git@hf.co:spaces/rerun/preview_dataset